menium878/AudioNotesAndTesting/Notes.md

 Max representable frequentensy 1/2 of your sampled rate

 so 44100/2 = 22050 hz it fit our whole range of hearing into itself

+## 2
+### Aliasing
+The frequentensy that we are hearing

+when we go from 0 to 22050 aka Nyquist we have true value but then it goes down from top to 0 (for 44100)